Chapter 13 : 12- A Warning of War

 “Harry, nearly a hundred people saw you announce that you were the master of the Elder Wand.”

 “And how many of them do you think actually knew what I was talking about?
 If Grindelwald was anything like Voldemort, then he probably didn’t even tell his followers about the Deathly Hallows and even if they did know, they’re all still in Scandinavia.
-And even if the worst did happen and they came over here and got to me, both the wand and the stone are hidden.
+And even if the worst did happen and they came over here and got to me, two out of the three Deathly Hallows are still hidden.
 Hell, even I don’t know exactly where the stone is.”
 Ron didn’t reply but he didn’t look too convinced.
 “Look,” Harry started “We’ll see if we can get some information out of these guys.
 Then we’ll talk about this further.”
 Ron nodded begrudgingly and Harry put a hand on his shoulder.
 “You okay?”
 He asked, knowing Emily would be on Ron’s mind.

-“We’ve recovered her body.
+“We’ve received the cause of death from Saint Mungo’s.
 She was killed by several Gouging Curses.”
 Ron’s struggling face met Harry’s shocked one.
 “The same curse that Naomi was hit with.”
 Ron explained.
 “We’re still working on how they broke in though.”
 He finished and Harry saw Naomi peer round the door.

 “Well, let’s see if we can’t find out.”
 Harry said and he and Ron followed Naomi to the corridor of interrogation rooms.